aditya4313/arms4ai/README.md

 ---
 ---

-# 🗺️ Satellite Mosaic, Cloud Removal & Seamless Stitching

-This project takes a folder full of **satellite image tiles** and converts them into **one clean, seamless, cloud-removed mosaic**.
-Everything is fully automated and easy to run.

 ---

-## 🔧 What This Pipeline Uses

-To build the final mosaic, the code uses:

-- 🧭 **Rasterio** → reading tiles, writing the final mosaic, coordinate handling
-- 🗺️ **Reprojection** → placing each tile into the correct geographic location
-- ☁️ **Custom Cloud Masking** → detects bright white + blue-ish haze clouds
-- 🔍 **Pixel-based Cloud Removal** → keeps only the clean parts of each tile
-- 🔄 **Gaussian Blending** → smooths the borders where tiles overlap
-- 🎨 **Seam Weighting Logic** → decides which tile looks better in overlap regions
-- 🧮 **NumPy** → fast image & math operations
-- 🌫️ **Scipy (Gaussian Filter + Dilation)** → cloud smoothing + edge softening
-- 📦 **TQDM** → progress bar while processing tiles
+# 🗺️ Satellite Mosaic, Cloud Removal & Seamless Stitching Pipeline

+This project implements a complete end-to-end workflow for generating a **high-quality, cloud-reduced, and seamless satellite mosaic** from multiple input tiles.
+The pipeline integrates reprojection, cloud detection, mask refinement, overlap handling, and seam blending to ensure a clean and visually consistent output.

 ---

-## 🧠 How the Code Works (Simple English)

-Even a beginner can understand the flow — it's like assembling a puzzle but smarter:

-### 1️⃣ **All tiles are scanned**
-The script reads all `.tif` tiles inside the folder and finds where each tile belongs on the big map.

-### 2️⃣ **A big empty canvas is created**
-One huge blank image (mosaic) is created with correct width, height & coordinates.

-### 3️⃣ **Each tile is reprojected & aligned**
-Using Rasterio + reprojection, every tile is:
-- put at the correct real-world location
-- resized/interpolated if needed
-- matched to the global mosaic coordinate system

-### 4️⃣ **Clouds are detected automatically**
-Using a custom cloud mask:
-- very bright pixels (RGB > threshold)
-- bluish cloud patches
-- cloud outlines are expanded using dilation
-These pixels are removed or down-weighted.

-### 5️⃣ **Good pixels from each tile are used**
-Cloudy areas get ignored.
-Cleaner tile regions get higher priority.

-### 6️⃣ **Overlapping tiles are blended**
-Where tiles overlap:
-- the script compares both tiles
-- checks which one looks cleaner
-- blends them smoothly using Gaussian weights
-This removes **hard seams**, **strips**, and **color jumps**.

-### 7️⃣ **Final mosaic becomes clean, bright & seamless**
-A single output file is created with:
-✔ Cloud removed
-✔ Colors preserved
-✔ No visible seams
-✔ Smooth transitions
-✔ All tiles stitched perfectly
+## 🔧 Components Used in the Pipeline

+This system relies on a combination of geospatial and image-processing libraries:

+- **Rasterio** – Handles reading tiles, writing the output mosaic, coordinate systems, and geospatial transforms.
+- **Reprojection (rasterio.warp)** – Ensures each tile is accurately placed on the global canvas.
+- **NumPy** – Performs fast numerical operations on image arrays.
+- **SciPy (Gaussian Filter & Binary Dilation)** – Used for cloud mask smoothing and removing cloud edges.
+- **Gaussian Weighting** – Produces smooth transitions in overlapping regions.
+- **TQDM** – Displays progress while processing large datasets.
+- **Matplotlib** – Generates a preview of the final mosaic.

 ---

+# 🧠 How the Pipeline Works (Formal, Clear, and Sector-Wise Explanation)

+The pipeline is divided into multiple functional stages.
+Each stage plays a specific role in producing a clean mosaic.

+---

+## **1️⃣ Tile Collection & Spatial Canvas Construction**
+The pipeline begins by scanning the folder for all `.tif` satellite tiles.
+For these tiles:

+- Their **geographical bounds** are extracted.
+- A **global bounding box** is computed to determine the extent of the final mosaic.
+- Using this extent, a **blank canvas** of the appropriate resolution, height, width, and CRS is created.

+**Purpose:**
+To ensure all tiles fit accurately onto one unified global coordinate system.

+---

+## **2️⃣ Tile Reprojection & Spatial Alignment**
+Each tile is then:

+- Reprojected into the output coordinate reference system.
+- Resampled using bilinear interpolation for smooth positioning.
+- Placed precisely at the correct pixel location on the mosaic using spatial window calculations.

+**Purpose:**
+To ensure every tile aligns perfectly, even if tiles originate from different projections or coordinate systems.

+---

+## **3️⃣ Cloud Detection & Mask Generation**
+A dedicated cloud-masking function is applied to every tile.
+It identifies:

+- Very bright white areas
+- Blue-white atmospheric haze
+- High-intensity pixel clusters

+After initial detection, **binary dilation** is applied to expand cloud regions and eliminate residual edges.

+A **Gaussian filter** then smooths the mask so transitions are not harsh.

+**Purpose:**
+To remove clouds effectively while preventing hard edges or leftover cloud fragments.

+---

+## **4️⃣ Selecting Usable (Cloud-Free) Pixels**
+Using the cloud mask:

+- Clouded pixels receive **low weight** or are discarded entirely.
+- Cloud-free pixels receive **high priority**.
+- Tiles containing too few valid pixels are automatically skipped.

+**Purpose:**
+To ensure only clean and reliable pixel values contribute to the final mosaic.

+---

+## **5️⃣ Overlap Detection & Decision Logic**
+When a new tile overlaps with regions already written to the mosaic:

+- The existing and incoming pixel values are compared.
+- If the overlap is small, the new tile is simply merged.
+- If the overlap is significant, the values are blended intelligently.

+**Purpose:**
+To maintain consistency and avoid abrupt boundaries between tiles.

+---

+## **6️⃣ Seam Blending Using Gaussian Weighting**
+For overlapping regions, the algorithm:

+- Computes the squared difference between the two pixel sets.
+- Smooths these differences using a Gaussian filter.
+- Normalizes them to create a **difference-based weight map**.
+- Applies an exponential function to assign higher weight to cleaner pixels.
+- Blends the tiles accordingly.

+**Purpose:**
+To remove visible seams, adjust for brightness mismatches, and produce a uniform mosaic without tile edges.

+---

+## **7️⃣ Mosaic Writing & Final Preview Generation**
+The blended result is written back into the mosaic canvas.
+Once all tiles are processed:

+- A low-resolution preview of the final mosaic is generated.
+- Colors are preserved, clouds are reduced, and seams are minimized.

+**Purpose:**
+To confirm visually that the mosaic is seamless, clean, and cloud-corrected.

+---

-## 🖼️ **Final Output (Preview)**
+# 🖼️ Final Output Preview

-*(Your output mosaic image will be shown here)*
+*(You may insert your mosaic output image below this section.)*